Chelmsford High School Dual Enrollment Courses

 • MCC 3 Credits

-Students will take part in a variety of realistic experiences throughout the semester including the H&R Block Virtual Business Personal Finance Simulation as well as a customized Investopedia stock market game.
+Students will take part in a variety of realistic experiences throughout the semester, including Personal Finance Simulation, as well as, a customized Investopedia stock market game.
 Banking professionals will engage the students in several interactive presentations.
 Financial Planning students are eligible for DECA competition.

 • CHS 5 Credits